 MSK surgeons have expertise in the following types of procedures:

 The Whipple procedure is the most common type of surgery for pancreatic cancer.
 It is used to remove tumors that are confined to the head, or right portion, of the pancreas.
 It is also called pancreatoduodenectomy.

 The surgeon removes the head of the pancreas, part of the small intestine, the lower half of the bile duct, the surrounding lymph nodes, the gallbladder, and sometimes part of the stomach.
 The remaining stomach, bile duct, and pancreas are then joined to the small intestine so that digestive enzymes can mix with food.
 Surgeons may also remove part of the portal vein (a blood vessel that allows blood to flow into the liver) if it has been invaded by a pancreatic tumor.
 Although this procedure is complex, it is safe and effective for many patients.

-If diagnostic tests show that the cancer has spread throughout the pancreas, your surgeon may recommend removing the entire organ.
+If diagnostic tests show that the cancer has spread throughout the pancreas, your surgeon may recommend a total pancreatectomy to remove the entire organ.
 This procedure also involves removal of the gallbladder, part of the stomach, part of the small intestine, the lower half of the bile duct, the spleen, and nearby lymph nodes.

 Sometimes just the middle of the pancreas is removed, generally for benign (noncancerous) tumors.
 In this operation, the remaining pancreas is attached to the stomach or intestine.